 Loughrey: How will the economic and peak oil crises play out for different economic classes?

 Foss: Yes it will depend on how much money people have.
 They may bring in rationing programs but it could be delayed.
 During the period of deleveraging, there may not be any recognition that low prices are so unaffordable for people.
 You don’t get pressure for rationing right away.
 A price spike would be more likely to induce rationing programs later.
-The more money you have the more access you have to the important things.
+Some people are looking to online casinos to find the money they need.
+The more money your online casino has the more access you have to the important things.
 Many will have to do without.
+Fortunately, there are new methods of payment popping up for patrons of online casinos, for instance, some people use the Payforit casino deposit method to pay into different games and withdraw their winnings.
+However, online casinos might not be for everyone, and many will have to do without.

 Loughrey: Foreclosures have skyrocketed.
-Do you think foreclosures will accelerate and spread into previously unaffected areas or will the states attorneys general put a stop to it?
+Do you think foreclosures will accelerate and spread into previously unaffected areas or will the states attorneys general put casino spiele a stop to it?

 Foss: One of the things that will blow up in their faces is the foreclosure problem.
 There are no good answers no matter what they do to the foreclosure problem.
 There will be tremendous repercussions for the United States.
 The entire mortgage industry has been thoroughly grounded in fraud for years.
 An enormous amount of mortgages written were fraudulent; most of the securitization process was fraudulent; and now the foreclosures are fraudulent too.